RoyNaor/OOP/Library/README.md

 ## 📝 Example Use Case
 1. Register as a new user.
+2. login in after registration
-2. Add books to the library’s inventory.
+3. Add books to the library’s inventory.
-3. Search for books by title, author, or genre.
+4. Search for books by title, author, or genre.
-4. Lend books to users and maintain a waiting list for unavailable books.
+5. Lend books to users and maintain a waiting list for unavailable books.
-5. Return books and automatically notify waiting users.
+6. Return books and automatically notify waiting users.
-6. View popular books and analytics on library usage.
+7. View popular books and analytics on library usage.

----

-## 📧 Contact
-For any inquiries or support, feel free to reach out:
-- **Authors**: Ofek Bar Shalom & Roy Naor
-- **GitHub Repository**: .....

 ---